lisp-mirror/heroku-buildpack-common-lisp/README.md

 ## FAQ

 ### How do I choose a different Common Lisp implementation, like SBCL?
 This buildpack supports any Common Lisp implementation supported by Roswell.
-To set the implementation to something other than Clozure Common Lisp, set the `CL_IMPL` setting.
+To set the implementation to something other than Clozure Common Lisp, set the `CL_IMPL` setting _on your application_.

-For example, to use Steel Bank Common Lisp _on your application_:
+For example, to use Steel Bank Common Lisp:

 ```
 cd heroku-app-clozure-common-lisp